department-of-veterans-affairs/vagov-content/pages/disability/get-help-filing-claim.md

 <div itemscope itemtype="http://schema.org/FAQPage">
 <div itemprop="description" class="va-introtext">

-If you need help filing a VA disability claim or appeal, you may want to work with an accredited attorney, a claims agent, or a Veterans Service Officer (VSO).
+If you need help filing a VA disability claim or appeal, you may want to work with an accredited attorney, a claims agent, or a Veterans Service Organization (VSO).
+VSOs work on behalf of Veterans and Servicemembers—as well as their dependents and survivors.
 We trust these professionals because they’re trained and certified in the VA claims and appeals processes and can help you with VA-related needs.

-VSOs work on behalf of Veterans and Servicemembers—as well as their dependents and survivors.
-Find out more about accredited representatives and how they can help you.
+Find VSOs or accredited individuals near you and learn how they can help you.

 </div>